ChanthMiao/ghc-wiki-mirror/dependent-haskell.md

 # Misconceptions

 This section describes several common misconceptions around dependent types, in an attempt to refute them.
-This was cribbed from (a GHC proposal comment)[https://github.com/ghc-proposals/ghc-proposals/pull/281#issuecomment-736850050];
+This was cribbed from [a GHC proposal comment](https://github.com/ghc-proposals/ghc-proposals/pull/281#issuecomment-736850050);
 the "I" here is Richard.

 ## Punning